dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 ![blog.webjeda.com speed test]({{ site.url }}/images/blog-webjeda-com-website-speed-test.JPG){: .full}

-Faster than 99% of all websites checked on pingdom tools!
+Faster than 99% of all websites checked on Pingdom tools!

 If you observe the applications by Google, almost all of them are using paper-cards.